 How much time will an apprentice be in training?

 As part of the Apprenticeship the apprentice will attend college on a day release (some providers will work on block release) basis.
 In the company, the achievement of the competences should be part and parcel of their daily work.
 Support will be given to help the apprentices with evidence collection which will be assessed and signed off on a regular basis by company and provider staff.

-The Apprenticeships are nationally recognised and available so you do not need to belong to the consortium to access the courses.
-However by belonging to the local consortium group you do have more say in the content, assessment and quality assurance of the courses.
+The Apprenticeships are nationally recognised and available, so you do not need to be a TAC member to access the courses.
+However, by belonging to the Regional group and Trailblazer groups you do have more say in the content, assessment and quality assurance of the courses.